Uhl anomaly

 Uhl anomaly is a rare cardiac malformation that was first identified by Dr. Henry Uhl in 1952.
 It is characterized by the absence of the right ventricle (RV) myocardium, either entirely or partially, and the replacement of the RV myocardium by nonfunctional fibroelastic tissue that resembles parchment.
-As of 2010 less than 100 cases have been reported in literature.
+As of 2010 fewer than 100 cases have been reported in literature.

 Patients will typically present as infants with right-sided heart failure.
 Atrial right-to-left shunting is frequently observed as the cause of cyanosis.

 Typically, magnetic resonance imaging, computed tomography, and echocardiography are used to make the diagnosis.

 Signs and symptoms

 Infants may exhibit severe cyanosis and right heart failure at birth, though these conditions may get better as pulmonary vascular resistance decreases.
 The main clinical features in older patients are right heart failure symptoms and signs.

 Causes

 Although the precise cause of Uhl's anomaly is unknown, there have been reports of primary nondevelopment of myocytes, selective apoptosis, and cardiomyocyte overexpression of vascular endothelial growth factor.
 A sporadic mutation could indicate that genetics is the underlying cause.